-Powelson Wildlife Area webpage
+Powelson Wildlife Area

-Powelson Wildlife Area map
+About Powelson Wildlife Area

 This 2,779-acre wildlife area lies between OH-60 and the Muskingum River, four miles north of Zanesville.
 County Road 49, which runs east from OH-60, provides the best access to the heart of the area.